-As specified in Table 2-1 and shown in Figures 4.2-1 and 4.2-2, airborne particulate filters and charcoal canisters are collected weekly at 4 indicator, 3 control and 3 community stations.
+As specified in Table 2-1 and shown in Figures 4.2-1 and 4.2-2, airborne particulate filters and charcoal canisters are collected weekly at 4 indicator, 3 control, and 3 community stations.
 Particulate filters are collected at all of the stations while the charcoal canisters are collected at all but 2 of the community stations.
 At each location, air is continuously drawn through a glass fiber filter to retain airborne particulates and, as appropriate, an activated charcoal canister is placed in series to adsorb radioiodine.
 Each particulate filter is counted for gross beta activity.
 A quarterly gamma isotopic analysis is performed on a composite of the air particulate filters for each station.
 Each charcoal canister is analyzed for I-131.

-As provided in Table 3-1, the 2010 annual average weekly gross beta activity was 21.2 fCi/m3 at the indicator stations and 17.5 fCi/m3 at the control stations.
-The difference of 3.7 fCi/m3 between the two averages is statistically discernible since it is greater that the MDD of 2.6 fCi/m3.
-The trend over the years has shown close agreement between the control, community, and indicator stations, and in most years (including pre-op), the indicator station gross beta average activity was lower than the control and community annual averages.

-As shown in Table 3-1, the 2010 annual average weekly gross beta concentration was 18.2 fCi/m3 at community stations.
-The community stations average was 0.7 fCi/m3 greater than the average for the control stations.
-The difference is not statistically discernible since it is less than the MDD of 2.4 fCi/m3.
+As provided in Table 3-1, the 2011 annual average weekly gross beta activity was 20.9 fCi/m3 at the indicator stations and 14.5 fCi/m3 at the control stations.
+The difference of 6.4 fCi/m3 between the two averages is statistically discernible since it is greater than the MDD of 1.9 fCi/m3.
+The 2011 annual average weekly gross beta concentration was 18.2 fCi/m3 at the community stations.
+The community stations average was 3.7 fCi/m3 greater than the average for the control stations.
+The difference is statistically discernible since it is greater than the MDD of 2.2 fCi/m3.
+While the indicator and community stations were very close to the previous year's results, the control station average dropped by 3 fCi/m3.
+One of the two control station locations (PB-1218 at Dothan, AL) was found to be out of tolerance when preventive maintenance was performed in August 2011.
+The pump and totalizer were replaced.
+Review of the 2011 gross beta data at the Dothan station revealed that the results from January to August were slightly lower (three weeks were non-detectable) than the latter part of the year.
+The data after the pump was changed out was higher and more typical of historical gross beta values.